jiasquaredfu/Wyss-Institute-LCD-Protein-Design-Guide/README.md

 <pre> srun --pty -p interactive -t 2:00:00 -c 8 --mem=32G bash </pre>

-1. Initialize conda for your account
+1. Initialize conda for your account (do this only once when you are setting this up for the first time)
 <pre> /n/data1/hms/wyss/collins/lab/software/miniconda3/bin/conda init bash </pre>

 2. Reload your shell